curtis86/bash-project/README.md

 ## A. Summary

 Quickly generate a simple BASH project from a set of template files.
-Some of the following functions are provided in bash-project:
+Apart from setting up the project structure, some of the following functions are provided in bash-project:

  * Text formatting (bold, normal, green, red and yellow)
  * Trap control
  * Message and error printing
  * File/directory access check
+ * Yes/No prompt
+ * Script usage function

 Feel free to use as your own/improve on.

 ## B. Dependencies

-BASH 4 or later.
+BASH 4 or later (may require some adjustments to work with older versions of BASH).

 ## C. Supported Systems